zainabed/zainabed-blog/content/tutorials/create-mock-server-using-json-server/index.md

 #### Start the server

-Run the following command to start the mock server
+Run the following command to start the mock server.

 ```bash
 json-server resources.json
 ```

-and server will start by emitting somthing like follwoing output
+And the server will start by emitting something like the following output.

 ```bash
   \{^_^}/ hi!